-In 1993, the TRPA sought to extend the South Stateline casino-hotel district northwards onto the Edgewood Golf Course, and to extend it southwards through the approval of a major new luxury subdivision on forested conservation lands.
-The League brought suit and a successful settlement established the principal that urban boundaries should constrain the growth of commercial, tourist, and high-density residential development to existing urbanized areas, and protect lands used for recreational and watershed purposes from high-intensity uses.
+In 1993, TRPA sought to extend the South Stateline casino-hotel district northwards onto the Edgewood Golf Course, and to extend it southwards through the approval of a major new luxury subdivision on forested conservation lands.
+The League brought suit and a successful settlement established the principle that urban boundaries should constrain the growth of commercial, tourist, and high-density residential development to existing urbanized areas, and protect lands used for recreational and watershed purposes from high-intensity uses.

 Late 1990s: The Age of Restoration - Environmental Improvement Program